-Prepare for Agility Class Like a PRO
+Prepare for Class Like a PRO

-Now that you’ve found a great agility class, it’s time to get the supplies you’ll need to be ready for the fun!
+Now that you’ve found a great training class, it’s time to get the supplies you’ll need to be ready for the fun!
 The more prepared you are, the more you’ll be able to focus on learning with your dog.

 What to Do Before Class: